How to Deal with Exam Stress? Tips for Parents to Help Your Teenager

 Created by Dr Roma Kumar Updated on Aug 20, 2021

 Late night study, revisions, group study – students deal with exam preparation in different ways.
 And their responses to stress generated during this period leading to the time when the results are declared are different as well.
 At times, the pressure of exams can lead a child towards contemplating extreme steps.
 We spoke to Dr Roma Kumar, Clinical Psychologist to find answers about how to deal with stress, and how parents can be more supportive to their children during this phase.
 Excerpts:

-Why do some students take drastic steps?
+Causes of Exam Stress - Why do some Child take drastic steps?
 What situations force them to do so?

 Growing up/teenage is rather stressful in many ways for the current generation.
 Children and teenagers go through different kinds of emotional pain, which they are unable to express and have difficulty in resolving their conflicts.
 Each child is different and his or her ability to cope with difficult situations also differs.

 Though there are numerous reasons why students feel stressed, the most common ones according to the research are ‘Academic performance,’ when they fail in their pursuit of professional excellence, self, and school-related expectations.
 Read: Exam Stress Buster Tips for Child

 A teenager who is contemplating to take extreme steps may be feeling enormously worried, terrified and distraught with negative thoughts.
 They might feel confined, confused, embarrassed, powerless and hopeless.
 While such feelings and thoughts surround children’s mind, they get desperate to escape from their unbearable, intolerable feelings that they term as “emotional suffering”.
 They feel trapped and are unable to deal with their thoughts and look for solutions.
 The intensity of the emotional pain either distorts or colours their thought process and cripples them in thinking positively.
 In turn, such thoughts also inhibit them to look for support.